 Global obesity – the truth

-In 1975 just under 5% of the world population was classed as being obese (BMI 30+).
-In 2014 the level of global obesity has risen to 12.8%.
+In 1975 just under 5% of the world population was classed as being obese (BMI 30+) and in 2014 the level of global obesity has risen to 12.8%.
 To put these figures into context the number of obese adults has risen from 105 million to 641 million people.
-A massive rise in the numbers of people now classed as obese.

 It must be noted that the world population has approximately doubled during this time period.

-China has around 90 million obese adults, making it the leading country in the level of obesity.
-The United States of America being a close second in the measure global obesity levels.
+China has around 90 million obese adults, making it the leading country in the level of obesity, the United States of America being a close second.

 The Lancet published a study estimating a fifth of the world’s population and a third of the UK’s population will be obese by 2025.

 We must act now and not leave it to future generations to deal with.